Upper Premium Cruise Reviews

 While major cruise lines do a great job designing ships that don’t “feel” crowded, a small ship doesn’t have to create any illusion, because they truly are not crowded.

-Viking Ocean Cruises has its sights aimed squarely at entering the Upper Premium segment when Viking Star sets sail in early 2015.
-The deep-ocean cruising arm of Viking River Cruises, Viking’s goal is to take the same inclusive amenities and features that have made river cruising so popular and bring those to the world of ocean cruising.
+Viking Ocean Cruises had its sights aimed squarely at entering the Upper Premium segment when Viking Star set sail in early 2015.
+The deep-ocean cruising arm of Viking River Cruises, Viking’s goal was to take the same inclusive amenities and features that have made river cruising so popular and bring those to the world of ocean cruising.

 Initially, Viking’s offerings may not seem all that different from Azamara and Oceania.
-Viking Ocean, however, plans to provide complimentary Wi-Fi internet access to guests as well as other inclusions available on Upper Premium players, such as complimentary self-service laundry; complimentary wine, beer and soft drinks; fee-free specialty restaurants; free specialty coffees and teas; and all port charges and government taxes included in the cruise fare.
+Viking Ocean, however, provides complimentary Wi-Fi internet access to guests as well as complimentary self-service laundry; complimentary wine, beer and soft drinks; fee-free specialty restaurants; free specialty coffees and teas; and all port charges and government taxes included in the cruise fare.

 Viking is also bringing river cruising-style excursions to the Upper Premium market, by including most excursions in the cost of the cruise.